ga-wdi-lessons/sinatra-rest/intro-and-params.md

 Let's check out some examples of [Sinatra in the wild.](http://www.sinatrarb.com/wild.html)

+Sinatra isn't nearly as prevalent a Ruby framework as Rails, but has a use case when building smaller scale apps because it's minimalistic and lightweight as opposed to the "heaviness" of Rails, which is more apt for a larger production site.

 But what do we mean by *web application*?

 ### What are Web Apps?